 Right outside of Seoul, Nami Island is a super cute area that has been crazy popular ever since it was used the old K-Drama, “Winter Sonata.”
 The prettiest parts are the tree paths that turn yellow in the fall!

 A lot of tours will mix Nami with Petite France and the Garden of the Morning Calm.
 I did a tour with all three and the Gangchon Rail Bike.
 It was a long day, but it’s pretty doable.
-If you want a slower pace, though, I’d do the tour with only the Garden of the Morning Calm and Nami Island.
+If you want a slower pace, though, I’d just get a ticket for Nami Island.

 Why not check out Jeonju with all its fall foliage glory?
 From Seoul, you’ll head down and have plenty of time in the hanok village as well as stop by Baegyangsa to really see the fall colors.
 Check the fully itinerary here